robotechredmond/101-storage-spaces-direct/README.md

 +	To successfully deploy this template, be sure that the subnet to which the storage nodes are being deployed already exists on the specified Azure virtual network, AND this subnet should be defined in Active Directory Sites and Services for the appropriate AD site in which the closest domain controllers are configured.

-+ To deploy the required Azure VNET and Active Directory infrastructure, if not already in place, you may use the *DeployADOnly.json* template that is also located in this project.
++ To deploy the required Azure VNET and Active Directory infrastructure, if not already in place, you may use <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc">this template</a> to deploy the prerequisite infrastructure.

 + SPECIAL THANKS to <a href="https://github.com/mmarch">@mmarch</a> on code contributions for variable disk selection nested templates!